by Texas Homesteader ~

 Then I’ll drain any grease away.
 It’s important to note here that I never drain that grease into the sink – that’s just a future clog in your pipes waiting to happen. (ask me how I know.
 Eh hemmmm…)

 So I always use this Homestead Hack for Dealing With Cooking Grease in a safer way.
+It’s poured into a jar I keep in the refrigerator.
+When it’s full I simply screw the lid on tight and throw it away.

 But after the meat is safely drained of any grease, it’s showtime!